The reason for the Crimean War. Crimean War

 II period of the war - April 1854 - February 1856: opponents - Russia and the coalition; fronts - Crimean, Azov, Baltic, White Sea, Caucasian.

 10. 04.
-1854 The beginning of the bombardment of Odessa by coalition troops.
-The goal is to force Russia to withdraw its troops from the territory of the Danubian principalities.
-Unsuccessfully, the Allies were forced to transfer troops to the Crimea and deploy the Crimean Company.
+1854 The bombing of Odessa by coalition troops begins.
+The goal is to force Russia to withdraw troops from the territory of the Danube principalities.
+Unsuccessfully, the Allies were forced to transfer troops to Crimea and expand the Crimean Company.

 09. 06.
-1854 The entry of Austria-Hungary into the war and, as a result, the lifting of the siege from Silistria and the withdrawal of troops to the left bank of the Danube.
+1854 The entry of Austria-Hungary into the war and, as a consequence, the lifting of the siege from Silistria and the withdrawal of troops to the left bank of the Danube.

 June 1854 The beginning of the siege of Sevastopol.